patrickmmartin/errorcodeNX/article.md

 higher order knowledge of the declaration of symbols, this constant folding is one of the few ways to obtain the value _a priori_ without having access to the correct symbol in code.
 It still requires exact knowledge of the string literal used.
+Below we discuss how to arrange for unique string literals to be used.

 As such, we contend that a constant of this type can be used as an _identity_ concept, whose values can be passed through opaquely